Treats chronic gout.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have congestive heart failure, heart problems, or high blood pressure.
+- Make sure your doctor knows if you are pregnant or breastfeeding or if you have congestive heart failure.

-- Tell your doctor if you are of African or Mediterranean descent, because people with this ancestry are more likely to have G6PD deficiency.
+- Tell your doctor if you have relatives from Africa or a Mediterranean country.
+People with relatives from these areas are more likely to have a genetic G6PD deficiency.

-- Gout flares may occur in the first three months when you start receiving this medicine.
+- Gout flares may occur in the first 3 months after you start receiving this medicine.
 Do not stop receiving this medicine even if you have a gout flare.
-Your doctor may give you medicines (such as colchicine, non-steroidal antiinflammatory drug or NSAID) to reduce and prevent worsening of the gout.
+Your doctor may give you medicines to reduce and prevent worsening of gout.

 Possible Side Effects While Using This Medicine